madhusudanbabar/kCompiler/README.md

 # Compiler

-  Last month, i had a training on docker by Mr. Vimal daga sir, under the linuxWorld India. this was a full fledged training for beginners to the professionals, under this training program, we learnt the docker from installation to creating our own repository of images on docker hub.
+  March 2020, i had a training on docker by Mr. Vimal daga sir, under the linuxWorld India. this was a full fledged training for beginners to the professionals, under this training program, we learnt the docker from installation to creating our own repository of images on docker hub.
   As a part of this training, we were supposed to complete a project using the concepts of docker, and here i have created an online compiler based on the docker.
 This project is an example of an online compiler for technically any programming language but in this version i have implemented support for only three languages C, C++, and python, User can write code directly into the editor or upload the program file,